Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Experimental Details

+with clip range $\epsilon = 0.2$ and KL coefficient $\beta_{\mathrm{KL}} = 0.04$.
+The reference policy $\pi_{\mathrm{ref}}$ is the SFT-initialized checkpoint.
+We use $G = 8$ samples per group throughout.
+The trajectory-level advantage $\hat{A}_i$ is uniform across all tokens of $o_i$ because the reward is outcome-based.
+Per-token credit assignment within $o_i$ is then driven entirely by the per-token ratio $w_{i,t}(\theta)$.
+The symbol $w_{i,t}(\theta)$ used here for the per-token importance ratio is distinct from the arrival position $\rho_i$ introduced for the RRP in \S\ref{sec:experiments:metrics}.

-\paragraph{Training setup} We implement all GRPO experiments using the verl framework \cite{Sheng_2025}.
-We train the target model, Qwen3, on the HotpotQA training set for 60 steps.
-We use a training batch size of 512 and set the maximum response length to 4096 tokens.
-We use a learning rate of $1\times10^{-6}$, a weight decay of $0.1$, and a KL regularization coefficient $\beta = 1\times10^{-3}$.
-All experiments are conducted using 4 H100 GPUs.
+\paragraph{GRPO Training Setup} We implement all GRPO experiments using the verl framework~\citep{Sheng_2025}.
+The Qwen3 student is trained on the HotpotQA training set for 60 steps with batch size 512 and maximum response length 4096 tokens.
+We use a learning rate of $1\times10^{-6}$, weight decay $0.1$, and KL coefficient $\beta_{\mathrm{KL}}=1\times10^{-3}$.
+All GRPO runs are conducted on 4 H100 GPUs.